reactjs/react.dev/content/docs/faq-functions.md

 ### How can I prevent a function from being called too quickly or too many times in a row? {#how-can-i-prevent-a-function-from-being-called-too-quickly-or-too-many-times-in-a-row}

-If you have an event handler such as `onClick` or `onScroll` and want to prevent the callback from being fired too quickly, then you can limit the rate at which callback is executed.
+If you have an event handler such as `onClick` or `onScroll` and want to prevent the callback from being fired too quickly, then you can limit the rate at which the callback is executed.
 This can be done by using:

 - **throttling**: sample changes based on a time based frequency (eg [`_.throttle`](https://lodash.com/docs#throttle))
 - **debouncing**: publish changes after a period of inactivity (eg [`_.debounce`](https://lodash.com/docs#debounce))